 NorCal – June 9, 2017

-IN RECENT YEARS, the medical cannabis community has been buzzing about cannabidiol, a.k.a. – CBD, and its ability to bolster many health benefits while being free of an intoxicating, psychoactive affect.
+IN RECENT YEARS, the medical cannabis community has been buzzing about cannabidiol, a.k.a. – CBD, and its ability to bolster many health benefits while being free of an intoxicating, psychoactive effect.
 There are numerous conditions for which scientific and clinical studies have shown the efficacy of CBD as a therapeutic medicine: chronic pain, cancer, anxiety, diabetes, epilepsy, rheumatoid arthritis, PTSD, sleep disorders, and alcoholism – just to name a few!
-CBD works with receptors throughout your endo-cannabinoid system to fight convulsions, inflammation, and even cancerous tumors.
+CBD works with receptors throughout your endocannabinoid system to fight convulsions, inflammation, and even cancerous tumors.